s0urav6529/File_Sharing_API/README.md

 ### Functionality

-The postRoute function performs the following key tasks:
+The gettRoute function performs the following key tasks:

 Construct the file path based on the provided public key.